-#2 House swapping with a friend in Coronado Bay, Panama
+#2 House Swapping with a Friend in Coronado Bay, Panama

 My husband, Eddie, and I did a house exchange with a couple who owns a house in Playa Coronado, about 60 minutes from Panama City, Panama.
-We pretty much had the entire place to ourselves since it was the off season.
-What a nice romantic interlude!
+We pretty much had the entire place to ourselves since it was the offseason.
+What a lovely romantic interlude!
 Our penthouse apartment afforded stellar views and amazing outdoor pools.
 We bonded with local restaurant owners while indulging in their yummy cuisine.
 My most treasured memory was watching the ocean and light show from a wicked storm on our expansive balcony.

-#4 An Impromptu Trip to Providenciales, Turks & Caicos with Eddie
+#4 An Impromptu Trip to Providenciales, Turks & Caicos

-#6 Falling in love with Texas Hill County
+#6 Falling in Love with Texas Hill County

 #8 Delighted by Delaware

 A second trip to take part in Grapevine’s 1400 Christmas events in 40 days, confirmed my love for this place.
-Grapevine is the Christmas Capital of Texas and they honor that title proudly.
-6 other bloggers and I shared dozens of laughs, memories, and holiday happenings here.
-I encourage anyone who is looking for a relaxing getaway, a family fun weekend visit, or a hankering for holiday fun to get to know Grapevine.
-It is truly impressive!
+Grapevine is the Christmas Capital of Texas, and they honor that title proudly.
+Six other bloggers and I shared dozens of laughs, memories, and holiday happenings here.
+I encourage anyone who is looking for a relaxing getaway, a family fun weekend visit, or a desire for holiday fun to get to know Grapevine.
+It is awe-inspiring!

-#10 Cruising to the Dominican Republic and Cuba with Fathom and friends
+#10 Cruising to the Dominican Republic and Cuba with Fathom

-In the late fall, 8 of us joined Fathom a second time to explore Cuba.
+In the late fall, eight of us joined Fathom a second time to explore Cuba.
 Though Cuba was not originally on my bucket list, I am so glad to have witnessed this beautiful country in the infancy stage of Americans traveling there.
 I was shocked by how clean and safe it was, plus intrigued by the 1950’s coolness of this foreign land.
 The Cuban people were welcoming and glad to see us.
-My favorite travel moments of 2016 memory bank runneth over from the fun times thanks to my fellow bloggers who shared these trips with me and Fathom.
+My favorite travel moments of 2016 memory bank runneth over from the fun time’s thanks to my fellow bloggers who shared these trips with me and Fathom.

 I am blessed to have visited so many cool places this year.
 I hope you enjoyed my favorite travel moments of 2016, a privilege to write.
-It is also a dream to travel this wonderful world with my husband, daughters, and friends; especially my travel blogger friends have become an integral part of my life over the past few months.
+It is also a dream to travel this beautiful world with my husband, daughters, and friends; especially my travel blogger friends have become an integral part of my life over the past few months.
 I wonder where 2017 will take me?